PLANNING REPORT FOR AGM 26th APRIL 2018

 Office to residential

-The changes to Westminster’s City Development Plan came into effect on 1st September 2015 to allow the Council to refuse office to residential conversions in suitable cases.
-This has resulted in a real decline in such applications.
+The Article 4 changes to Westminster’s City Development Plan which came into effect on 1st September 2015 allow the Council to refuse conversion from office use to residential.
+This has resulted in bringing such applications to an end.

 Changes in planning law and regulations

-The Government elected in May 2015 has continued to liberalise planning law and many things that WCC were previously able to control no longer require their consent.
+The Government has continued to liberalise planning law and many things that WCC were previously able to control no longer require their consent.
 One recent example is a spate of application for new telephone ‘boxes’ for landlines in many of our already busy streets.
-In reality they will be nothing more than large advertising boards.
-Westminster appear to have no powers to refuse such applications as they just need ‘prior approval’ under telecoms legislation.
+In reality they will be nothing more than large advertising boards but Westminster appear to have no powers to refuse such applications as they just need ‘prior approval’ under telecoms legislation.

-In addition, some development companies and land owners use this flexibility to have a number of simultaneous planning use consents for their buildings.
-Whilst this allows them to respond flexibly to the needs of tenants it does make any sort of control difficult for the Council.
+In addition, some development companies and land owners use the flexibility within planning law to have a number of simultaneous planning use consents for their buildings.
+Whilst this allows them to respond flexibly to the needs of tenants, it does make any sort of control difficult for the Council.

 Tables and chairs

-Although this is not specifically a planning matter, our polluted air is worrying everyone and whilst much of this is caused by traffic roughly 40% is emitted from buildings so we will be increasingly focusing on how buildings are heated and cooled to ensure the systems used are the least polluting possible.
-In addition, the deliveries and collections needed by buildings can increase pollution so we will be looking at delivery service plans to encourage developers to put in place systems which consolidate freight and reduce the number of vehicle trips to and from their buildings.
-We can all help by thinking how we use the delivery services when using internet shopping.
-All these white vans in Soho are delivering our purchases and taking away the items we return and that comes at a cost to our air quality.
+Although this is not specifically a planning matter our very polluted air is worrying everyone.
+Whilst much of this is caused by traffic, roughly 40% is emitted from buildings so we increasingly focusing on how buildings are heated and cooled to ensure the systems used are the least polluting possible.
+In addition, the deliveries and collections needed by buildings can increase pollution, so we will be looking at delivery service plans to encourage developers to put in place systems which consolidate freight and reduce the number of vehicle trips to and from their buildings.

-At 18-24 Broadwick Street and 83 Berwick Street we were hugely disappointed to see consent given for demolition to construct a new hotel with potentially noisy terraces at 6th and 7th floors.
-The scheme was recommended for refusal by the officers but the councillors led by its then Chair Cllr Robert Davis overruled them and gave consent.
-We are worried that this scheme sets a very bad precedent with the potential noise impacts at high level on residents and neighbours from a roof top bar and a restaurant.
+At 18-24 Broadwick Street and 83 Berwick Street we were hugely disappointed to see consent given for demolition to construct a new hotel with potentially noisy new restaurant and bar terraces at 6th and 7th floors.
+The scheme was recommended for refusal by WCC officers but the councillors led by its then Chair Cllr Robert Davis overruled them and gave consent.
+We are worried that this scheme sets a bad precedent with the potential noise impacts at high level on residents and neighbours from a roof top bar and a restaurant.